just-dry-coding/MQTT-image-management/README.md

 5. start all the servers with right attributes
    1. adapt config inside `./src/server_runner.py` to match your setup (or keep default)
    2. run `python ./src/server_runner.py`

+## Troubleshooting
+1. if android app does not publish image then restart app after starting servers

 ## Improvements
 - stop server_runner gracefully